dialogsync/www/README.md

 # www.dialogsync.com

+Software Requirements Specification Document in Markdown format as base to serialize whole tree directory structure and files from one Markdown file.

 dialogsync is a documentation system, where you're either documenting a file structure or you're using a document as a blueprint to create a structure.

 + solution
 + usage